phe-sto/Pybot/README.md

   needs [Tesseract OCR](https://github.com/tesseract-ocr/tesseract), for the python wrapper to work the tesseract.
 It should be something like ```C:\Program Files (x86)\Tesseract-OCR```.

+### Pip packages
+  The pip package lackey (the only python3 Sikuli wrapper) , virtualenv, pytest, pytest-html, doxypypy, lackey, isort, autopep8, wheel, easygui and pytesseract pip packages.
+Sikuli method name are named like built-in or classical python method like `type()`. lackey renamed the original method an _, `type()` becomes `type_()`.
+For the same reason it also depend on the pip package virtualenv, cause it is highly recommended to run this library out of classical python.

 ## Use
   Download from this git repository and create the virtulenv:
   ```cmd